Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/02-Edge-AI-ZCU104/step3.md

 </details>

-We can verify clock information and memory information are set as expected.
+You can verify clock information and memory information are set as expected.

-### Test 2: Run Vector Addition Application
+## Test 2: Run Vector Addition Application

 Vector addition is the simplest acceleration PL kernel.
-Vitis can create this application automatically.
-Running this test can check the AXI control bus, memory interface and interrupt setting in platform are working properly.
+The Vitis IDE can create this application automatically.
+Running this test can check the AXI control bus, memory interface, and interrupt setting in platform are working properly.

 1. Create a application directory